Jonic/state-stuff/README.md

 What is it?
 Where does all this live?
 How will it be documented?

-### Page Load

-How can we only apply the one state we need on page load?
-Currently it looks through each state and applies it if the media-query is a match.
-In our example above, if your browser window is over 1100px wide on load, this happens:

-1. Render default state (as if no JavaScript)
-2. `SauceComponent` kicks in.
-3. First state is applied, because min-width > 500px
-4. First state is removed, second state is applied, because min-width > 700px
-5. Second state is removed, third state is applied, because min-width > 900px
-6. Third state is removed, fourth state is applied, because min-width > 1100px

-What _should_ happen is this:

-1. Render default state (as if no JavaScript)
-2. `SauceComponent` kicks in.
-3. Fourth state is applied, because min-width > 1100px

 ### DOM Updates

 We’ll need to ensure that components are correctly handled when added to the DOM.